Vimal-Mudalagi/Catfetch/README.md

 catfetch
 ```
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.